Raptor research and education

 The Precipice trailhead at Champlain Mountain along the Park Loop Road is perhaps the best summer location to view peregrines at Acadia.
 Thanks to contributions from Friends of Acadia, the park hires an intern each summer to staff the viewing platform at the trailhead.
 Mornings from mid-May through mid-August, spotting scopes offer close-up views of the nest, and the intern is on hand to talk with visitors about the falcons’ behavior and life history.
-Starting in 2013, a project of the Acadia Youth Technology Team will enable more visitors to view the nest simultaneously on a large digital screen.
+Starting in 2013, a project of the Acadia Youth Technology Team now enables more visitors to simultaneously view the nest on a large digital screen.

 In the fall, as the peregrines migrate southward, the intern assists park staff with the Hawk Watch atop Cadillac Mountain.
 Hawk Watch provides an excellent opportunity for visitors to view and learn about multiple species of raptors as they ride the air currents up and over the mountain.
 On average, 2,500 individual raptors fly over Cadillac during the Hawk Watch season, late August through mid-October.